nielssp/nielssp.dk/content/published/notes-on-raycasting.md

 const wallY = Math.floor((canvas.height - wallHeight) / 2);
 ```

-For now we'll simply draw vertical lines to render the walls.
+For now, we'll just draw vertical lines to render the walls.
 We'll use the `ray.side` to determine the color of the wall to make sharp corners:

 ```typescript
 ctx.strokeStyle = ray.side ? '#005566' : '#003F4C';